mridg/singlecyclecpu/README.md

 Go through these before you get started.
 It'll be a good overview / review of everything we're going to need to get this project going.

 ### ECE362 Slides
 These are the slides from my embedded systems class last semester.
 The slides aren't super descriptive, so I can explain them in more depth later.
-I'll probably go through them again myself so if I do, I'll add my own notes and commentary to this folder.
+I'll add my own notes and commentary to this folder too.
 I left my notebook at school so I'm going to have to go through everything again anyway :')

 ### Icarus Verilog
 I went through a bunch of different options (verilator, quartus, etc) and I think icarus is probably the best for us.
 Verilator is a bit too much for what we want to do, and I don't want to install the software for Quartus LMAO.